sagshah10/Python-Dictionary-Splitter/README.md

 # Python Dictionary Splitter

-I am new to github, therefore appologies for uploading wihtout a full read me.
+I am new to github, therefore appologies for uploading without a completed read me.

-A full read me, with detail explanation of how my code works, comming soon.
+A full read me, with detailed explanation of how my code works, comming soon.